Nandhakumar1313/django-orm-app/README.md

 Enter the code for admin.py and models.py

 ### step 4:
-Create django app and add employee details.
+Create django app and add student details.

 ## PROGRAM